Is CBD really magic?

 Just like fish oil, you may have an “affordable” CBD oil product, but in reality you will be spending MUCH more to get an equivalent dose.
 And just like fish oil, this takes into account ONLY dosing; you can have a well concentrated, but poorly made CBD.

 After years of owning a community business, we grow close to many of our customers.
 A dear friend of ours recently succumbed to cancer.
 During her treatment, CBD oil was used at very high doses (over 2,000 mg a day).
 A NY-legal medical marijuana dispensary sold $0.20 per mg CBD, which in her case would have been over $400 per day.
-We were able to save her $1400 over her short course of treatment.
+By helping her navigate the confusing CBD landscape we were able to help her save $1400 over her short course of treatment.

 Growin' the Good Stuff, Man...